Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 Include all modifiers that apply to your Wisdom (Perception) checks.
 For example, if your character has a Wisdom of 15 and proficiency in the Perception skill, you have a Passive Perception of 14 (10 + 2 for your Wisdom modifier + 2 for proficiency).

+***Hit Points***

-***Hit Points.*** Your class and Constitution modifier determine your Hit Point maximum at level 1, as shown on the Level 1 Hit Points by Class table.
+:   Your class and Constitution modifier determine your Hit Point maximum at level 1, as shown on the Level 1 Hit Points by Class table.

 ##### Level 1 Hit Points by Class